qcjames53/AJM-RouteSummaries/README.md

 * Load
     * The total number of passengers onboard the bus after this stop.

 Each route is prefaced by a row titled 'ONBOARD'.
 This row represents the total passengers being carried over from a previous route.
-Additionally, each route is appended by a row titled 'TOTAL'.
-This row represents the total of all four data columns for all stops on this route.

 #### Notes
 An additional sheet used to detail operational details which may affect the collected data.
 This data is manually added after workbook generation.